Is there such a thing?

 • The attention I must pay to being a look out and a navigator

 • The detoxification of mental process that occupies me on land

 • Dealing with the inevitable list of things that go wrong on any given day

 When I have people out on the boat for the first time, they ask me if they can bring wine and snacks.
 Sure thing, I say.
 You may find that you don’t actually need them.
-There will be enough nature occuring to occupy your senses that you won’t need to dull them or fatten your body.
-Indeed afterward, you will feel slightly tired from breathing in all that fresh air and concentrating on the tasks at hand, even if what that means is sitting on the foredeck for a couple of hours.
+There will be enough nature occurring to occupy your senses that you won’t need to dull them or fatten your body.
+Indeed afterwards, you will feel slightly tired from breathing in all that fresh air and concentrating on the tasks at hand, even if what that means is sitting on the fore deck for a couple of hours.

 Relaxation for me is not a form of work, rather it is the freeing of my mind from the daily chores and mental processes.
 Sailing a boat, even though it is my second nature still finds a way to challenge me and shake me up a bit.
-Perhaps shake me up just enough to keep me in the moment and focus on all the variables and perhaps enjoy myself.
+Perhaps shake me up just enough to keep me in the moment and perhaps enjoy myself.
 Just a bit.

 Often, it’s just being with friends experiencing the waterways in whatever form takes us.